zio/zio-delegate/README.md

     "scala.Any.getClass"
   )
   ```
-  - generateTraits: Whether the class should be adopted to automatically any traits defined on the automated member.
+  - generateTraits: Whether the class should be adopted to automatically extend any traits defined on the annotated member.
 If set to false only methods of traits / classes that are explicitly extended will be forwarded.

-## 2. Mix Typeclass
+## Mix Typeclass

 An instance of
 ```scala